 What do I bring?!: Remember: the first rule of packing is to set out everything you want to bring, and then cut it in half.
 (You don’t want to worry about carrying too much stuff up to your room when you move in!)
-And, of course, you will want to leave room in your luggage for any gifts or souvenirs you will bring home.
+And, of course, leave room in your luggage for any gifts or souvenirs you will bring home.
 If you forget something when packing, don’t worry; chances are you will be able to get it in New York City, too.

 Below is a suggested list of items to bring for the program: